Jaspal Bhatti: Subsequent work

-Bhatti subsequently acted and directed the popular TV series Ulta Pulta and Nonsense Private Limited for the Doordarshan television network.
-What attracted audience to his shows was his gift of inducing humour to highlight everyday issues of the middle class in India.
-Bhatti's satire on the Punjab police Mahaul Theek Hai (1999) was his first directorial venture for a full-length feature film in his native Punjabi language.
+Bhatti subsequently acted and directed the popular TV series Ulta Pulta and Nonsense Private Limited for the Doordarshan network.
+What attracted the audience to his shows was his gift of inducing humour to highlight everyday issues of the middle class in India.
+Bhatti's satire on the Punjab Police in his film Mahaul Theek Hai (1999) was his first directorial venture for a full-length feature film in his native Punjabi language.
 He played the role of Jolly Good Singh, a guard, in the movie Fanaa.
 He played a comical college principal in Koi Mere Dil Se Poochhe.
 He also starred in the comedy Punjabi film Jijaji.

-Bhatti acted in Hindi Movie Aa Ab Laut Chalen with Kadar Khan in 1999.
+Bhatti acted in the Hindi Movie Aa Ab Laut Chalen with Kadar Khan in 1999.

 Bhatti appeared in SAB TV's Comedy ka King Kaun as a judge with actress Divya Dutta.
 In his latest stint, Bhatti and his wife Savita competed in a popular Star Plus show Nach Baliye which went on air in October 2008.
 The couple demonstrated their dancing and comic skills.

 In his later years, Jaspal Bhatti set up a training school and a studio in Mohali near Chandigarh called "Joke Factory".

-He also launched a new 52-episode comedy series titled Thank You Jijaji on Sony's family entertainment channel, SAB TV.
+He also launched a 52-episode comedy series titled Thank You Jijaji on Sony's family entertainment channel, SAB TV.
 It was shot at his own MAD Arts film school at Chandigarh.

-At a 2009 carnival at Chandigarh, Bhatti put up a stall displaying vegetables, daal and oils.
+At a 2009 carnival in Chandigarh, Bhatti put up a stall displaying vegetables, pulses and oils.
 The onlookers were invited to throw rings around them to win these costly goods as prizes, poking fun at the government's failure to control inflation.

 In 2009, Bhatti school's, Mad Art's, animation film on female foeticide won the second prize in the Advantage India organised by 1take media.
 It won a certificate of merit at the IDPA-2008 Awards in Mumbai.

 Bhatti was granted the Lifetime Achievement Award, at the first Golden Kela Awards.

-Jaspal Bhatti was awarded Padma Bhushan by the Government of India, posthumously on Republic Day 2013 for his contribution to Arts.
+Jaspal Bhatti was awarded Padma Bhushan by the Government of India, posthumously on Republic Day 2013 for his contribution to the Arts.

 Political satire

 Bhatti was known for floating his political parties during elections to highlight the problems faced by the general public.

-In 1995, he floated the 'Hawala Party' delighting passers-by with his original poker faced take on growing political corruption in the country which was already a hotly discussed topic in the context of the Jain-Hawala Diaries.
+In 1995, he floated the 'Hawala Party' delighting passers-by with his original poker-faced take on growing political corruption in the country which was already a hotly discussed topic in the context of the Jain-Hawala Diaries.

-In 2002, Bhatti announced that he was starting the "Suitcase Party" & released his manifesto allotting 5 seats to his family & more seats to be decided based on the suitcase size of the prospective candidates.
+In 2002, Bhatti announced that he was starting the "Suitcase Party" and released his manifesto allotting 5 seats to his family & more seats to be decided based on the suitcase size of the prospective candidates.

-In 2009, the comedian announced that he was floating the "Recession Party" & Bhajna Amli, alias Gurdev Dhillon, as his party's face from the Ludhiana.
-In his trademark satirical style, he kept his party's symbol as opium, drugs and alcohol for which he claimed that there will be no shortage of supply if his party is voted to power.
+In 2009, the comedian announced that he was floating the "Recession Party" and Bhajna Amli, alias Gurdev Dhillon, as his party's face from the Ludhiana.
+In his trademark satirical style, he kept his party's symbol as opium, drugs and alcohol for which he claimed that there would be no shortage of supply if his party was voted to power.